deliveroo/deliveroo.engineering/_posts/2022-08-05-athena-hackathon.md

 authors:
 - "Natalia Eremeeva"
 excerpt: >
-  Find out how Deliveroo sponsors hackathons by Athena to support women and non-binary talent.
+  Find out how Deliveroo's sponsorship of the Athena Hackathon supports women and non-binary talent in tech
 ---

 ## Hack on!